 To be considered a full-time student at UCR, you must enroll in at least 12 units per quarter.
 However, undergraduate students must average 15 units per quarter in order to graduate in four years.
 MBA students are considered full-time at 16 units.
 Students in the online masters in engineering program are considered full-time at 9 units.

 * Earned units determine your time ticket (students with more register first).
 Pending transfer units do not count as earned units until official transcripts are processed.
-Priority registration is reserved for: Regents and Chancellor's Scholars, students with disabilities, foster youth, graduate students, student athletes/team managers, University Honors students and veterans/military.
+Priority registration is reserved for: Regents and Chancellor's Scholars, students with disabilities, foster youth, graduate students, student athletes/team managers, University Honors students, student parents and veterans/military.